g3n1uss/OpticalDeMultiplexerSPP/README.md

 Input data must contain:

-1. characteristics of the material including
+1. characteristics of the material (can be found in specific tables, e.g. optical properties of metals) including
-  - plasma frequency "omega_p"
+  - plasma frequency "plasma_freq"
-  - absoption coefficient "eta"
+  - absoption coefficient "absopr_coef"

 2. specifics of the resonance one would like to consider
-  - diffracted spectra in which resonance is wanted "r"
+  - diffracted spectra in which resonance is wanted "order_res"
-  - wavelength of the fallen beam "lambda_res"
+  - wavelength of the incident beam "wavelength_res" (for example, wavelength of a laser)
-  - angle at which the beam falls "theta_res"
+  - angle at which the beam falls "angle_res"

-3. desired distribution of outgoing spectra "fluxes"
+3. desired distribution of outgoing spectra "energy_fluxes"

 ## What is the default input?